What Is Digital Asset Management (DAM)?

-What is digital asset management?
+What is DAM?

 What are digital assets?

-|A digital asset is content that’s stored in a digital file format.
 Organizations use digital assets to support their branding efforts, as well as their online and offline sales and marketing initiatives.
 Digital assets are critical in helping brands define and support their identity, communicate their offering, and shape customer experiences.